 In April 2018, the UK Court determined that certain of Neo C&O (Europe)'s products infringed the equivalent UK patent 338.
-Neo C&O (Europe) was granted permission to appeal this ruling, and that appeal is still pending.
+Neo C&O (Europe) appealed the trial court judgment of infringement but in October of 2019 the judgment of infringement was affirmed.
+There has been no determination of damages yet in this case.